GZR-iOS/APICodable/README.md

 # APICodable

-Make HTTP Request using URLSession.
-Input (request parameters) can be Encodable model.
-Output is Decodable model from JSON response.

-Swift version: 4.2 (compatible with 4.0)
+API Request using Swift Codable model

-See [Wiki](https://github.com/GZR-iOS/APICodable/wiki) for more datail.
+See Wiki for more datail.

 ## Author